-6.3 Immunochemical Characterization of S. Pneumoniae Oligosaccharide Haptens
+6.3.
+Immunochemical Characterization of S. pneumoniae Oligosaccharide Haptens

-The ability of S. pneumoniae type 6A, 14, 19F, and 23F oligosaccharides to interact with antibodies directed against intact capsular polysaccharides was tested as described in Porro et al. (1985, Mol.
+The ability of S. pneumoniae type 6A, 14, 19F, and 23F oligosaccharides to interact with antibodies di- 50 lated according to the previously mentioned formula: rected against intact capsular polysaccharides was tested as described in Porro et al. (1985, Mol.
 Immunol.
-22:907-919), using a technique which measures the ability of a hapten (i.e. the oligosaccharide) to inhibit the homologous antigen (capsular polysaccharide) to antibody immunoprecipitation reaction (low molecular weight haptens do not give an immunoprecipitation 60 reaction when tested toward homologous antibodies).
+22:907-919), using a technique which measures the ability of a hapten (i.e. the oligosaccharide) to inhibit the homologous antigen (capsular polysaccharide) to anti- 55 body immunoprecipitation reaction (low molecular weight haptens do not give an immunoprecipitation reaction when tested toward homologous antibodies).

-The method, termed "differential immunoelectrophoresis," was performed as follows: a plastic plate support for immunoelectrophoresis contained three 1% (w/v) agarose compartments (Agarose M-LKB, 0.05% (v/v) of reference antiserum to capsular polysaccharide.
-The second compartment contained 0.05% (v/v) of reference antiserum to capsular polysaccharide which had previously been incubated with a known amount of reference capsular polysaccharide at $37^{\circ}$ C. for 15 minutes.
-The third compartment contained 0.05% (v/v) of reference antiserum to capsular polysaccharide which had previously been incubated with a 5 known amount of oligosaccharide hapten.
-An electrophoretic separation of capsular polysaccharide in four serial two-fold dilutions was then performed at 70 V/cm in 20 mM Tris-barbiturate buffer, pH =8.8, for 90 minutes.
-After electrophoresis, the plates were sil- 10 ride) through 1 percent w/v agarose containing the specific antibody previously incubated with a given amount of inhibitor (oligosaccharide).
-Once the Minimal Combining Concentration (MCC) for the given hapten is experimentally found, specificity is then calculated according to the previously mentioned formula:
+The method, termed "differential immunoelectrophoresis," was performed as follows: a plastic plate 60 support for immunoelectrophoresis contained three 1% (w/v) agarose compartments (Agarose M-LKB, Bromma, Sweden).
+The first compartment contained 0.05% (v/v) of reference antiserum to capsular polysaccharide.
+The second compartment contained 0.05% 65 (v/v) of reference antiserum to capsular polysaccharide which had previously been incubated with a known amount of reference capsular polysaccharide at 37° C.

+for 15 minutes.
+The third compartment contained 0.05% (v/v) of reference antiserum to capsular polysaccharide which had previously been incubated with a known amount of oligosaccharide hapten.
+An electrophoretic separation of capsular polysaccharide in four serial two-fold dilutions was then performed at 70 V/cm in 20 mM Tris-barbiturate buffer, pH = 8.8, for 90 minutes.
+After electrophoresis, the plates were silverstained, dried, and quantified.
+Inhibition by the oligosaccharide molecules was evidenced by higher "rocket" immunoprecipitates appearing in the compartment containing the reference antiserum pre-incubated with hapten.
+The minimal inhibitory concentration of a hapten was calculated as where h{Ag} =intercept of the straight line as determined by the height of the "rocket" immunoprecipitates obtained when the reference antigen was in the gel, h{Ha} =intercept of the straight line as determined by the height of the "rocket" immunoprecipitates obtained when the hapten examined was in the gel.